 Do You Need a Liver Detox?

-Your liver is one of our most important organs in the body, did you know that your liver:
+Your liver is one of the most important organs in the body.
+Did you know that your liver:

 Can regenerate itself: you can donate 50% of your liver and it will regenerate new tissue and remain fully functioning.

-Detoxifies: our livers breakdown harmful things we take in like alcohol and drugs, as well as bacteria, viruses, and other harmful particles.
+Detoxifies: our livers break down substances we take in such as alcohol and medications, as well as bacteria, viruses, and other particles.

 • Fatigue